tech-by-math/dremio/03-algorithms/README.md

 ### 1. Cost-Based Query Optimizer (CBO)

+**Mathematical Foundation and Why This Approach:**

+The Cost-Based Query Optimizer (CBO) is fundamental to Dremio's performance because it solves the **query plan selection problem** - choosing the optimal execution plan from an exponentially large search space.

+**The Mathematical Challenge:**
+Given n relations R₁, R₂, ..., Rₙ with join predicates, the number of possible execution plans grows as:
+- Left-deep trees: (n-1)! possible join orders
+- Bushy trees: (2n-2)! / 2^(n-1) possible plans
+- For n=10 tables: ~3.6 million possible plans

+**Why CBO is Essential:**
+1. **Optimal Substructure Property**: The optimal plan for joining relations {R₁, R₂, ..., Rₖ} contains optimal subplans for subsets of these relations
+2. **Cost Additivity**: Total query cost can be modeled as the sum of individual operation costs: C(plan) = Σᵢ C(opᵢ)
+3. **Statistical Foundation**: Cost estimation relies on statistical models that provide expected values with bounded error

+**Algorithm Complexity:** O(3ⁿ) using dynamic programming vs O((2n-2)!) for exhaustive search

 The heart of Dremio's query processing engine uses sophisticated cost estimation algorithms:

 #### Selinger-Style Join Ordering